 Vivid Trace 2021.1 Confluence Integration

-Along with project information managed in Atlassian Jira, teams manage veritable galaxies of documents in Atlassian Confluence: Release plans, requirements, implementation and work breakdown structures, incident post-mortems, test plans, quality initiatives, and customer satisfaction improvement plans, to name a few.
-The Trace macro provided by Vivid Trace for Confluence allows you to bring traces from Jira and embed them into your Confluence pages.
+Along with information managed in Atlassian Jira, teams manage veritable galaxies of documents in Atlassian Confluence: Release plans, requirements, implementation and work breakdown structures, incident post-mortems, test plans, quality initiatives, and customer satisfaction improvement plans, to name a few.
+The Trace macro provided by Vivid Trace for Confluence allows you to bring traces from Jira and embed them into these kinds of Confluence pages and more.

 This document explains installation and usage of Vivid Trace for Confluence: